MMilczynski/Boxplot3D/README.md

 # Boxplot3D

 Drawing a "true" 3D boxplot.
+Still in progress.
+Run the test.py module to see the idea.